amirtq/MCPGo/README.md

 ## 🏛️ Architecture

-The project follows a clean architecture pattern, separating concerns into four main layers:
+The project follows a **Feature-Sliced Design**.
+Instead of being organized by technical layers, the code is grouped by feature.
+This enhances modularity and makes the application easier to develop and maintain.

-- **Domain:** Contains the core business logic, entities, and value objects.
-It has no dependencies on any other layer.
+The main components are:
-- **Application:** Orchestrates the business logic using CQRS.
-It defines ports (interfaces) for external dependencies like databases or event buses.
+- **`backend/apps`**: Contains the core business logic for each feature.
-- **Interfaces:** Exposes the application to the outside world via APIs (e.g., HTTP, WebSockets).
+- **`backend/api`**: Exposes the features via an HTTP API.
-- **Infrastructure:** Provides concrete implementations for the ports defined in the application layer (e.g., database repositories, event bus clients).
+- **`backend/services`**: Holds shared, cross-cutting concerns like SSL management.

 For a more detailed explanation, see [docs/architecture.md](docs/architecture.md).